-Table A1.3_1 Considerations and questions to determine feasibility, measurability, scalability and sustainability (FMSS) of stakeholder proposed interventions stakenolaer proposea interventions (0 Considers Asks Feasibility The engagement of critical Is the intervention likely to succeed? stakeholders Will the intervention aim address the need of a specific cohort or • The capacity of stakeholders community?
-The alignment to existing work Is the intervention supported by stakeholders?
-The efficacy of the intervention Does the intervention goal align to stakeholder priorities? aim to address an identified (Appendix 6.1) need .5 Measurability • The capacity to understand the How will we know if our work is benefiting community? impact of the intervention and Will this model of service deliver clear outcomes which can be clearly describe this measured by progress, impact and outcome measures in the short, medium and long term?
-Scalability The strength of the Is the model applicable to other communities? intervention model Regarding the factors for success of the current program, are these sites specific or is there /could there be tools and resources S. developed to support delivery of the intervention?
+Table A1.3_1 Considerations and questions to determine feasibility, measurability, scalability and sustainability (FMSS) of stakeholder proposed interventions

+Considers Asks Feasibility The engagement of critical stakeholders The capacity of stakeholders The alignment to existing work The efficacy of the intervention aim to address an identified need Measurability Is the intervention likely to succeed?
+Will the intervention aim address the need of a specific cohort or community?
+Is the intervention supported by stakeholders?
+Does the intervention goal align to stakeholder priorities?
+(Appendix 6.1) The capacity to understand the impact of the intervention and clearly describe this How will we know if our work is benefiting community?
+Will this model of service deliver clear outcomes which can be measured by progress, impact and outcome measures in the short, medium and long term?
+Scalability The strength of the intervention model Sustainability Is the model applicable to other communities?
+Regarding the factors for success of the current program, are these sites specific or is there /could there be tools and resources developed to support delivery of the intervention?
 The capacity for the stakeholder group to understand and articulate the model to community and new stakeholders Is the program part of a trusted /respected brand?
-Sustainability Leadership capacity and Does the program require additional funds to implement the appetite to support on-going proposed amendment? implementation Is there likely to be funding available to expand or continue the intervention?
-Has legislation or announcement been made which ma impact future funding opportunities? (e.g. 2023 vaping legislation and anticipated Vic Health toolkit)
+Sustainability Leadership capacity and appetite to support on-going implementation Does the program require additional funds to implement the proposed amendment?
+Is there likely to be funding available to expand or continue the intervention?
+Has legislation or announcement been made which may impact future funding opportunities? (e.g. 2023 vaping legislation and anticipated Vic Health toolkit)